-Ms. La Londe is admitted to practice in California, Virginia and the District of Columbia.
-She is a 2003 graduate, with honors, of the George Washington University Law School, where she was articles editor of The Public Contract Law Journal, and a graduate of the University of California, Davis.
-Ms. La Londe also studied international human rights law at the University of Oxford, New College.
+Jessica is admitted to practice in California, Washington, and the District of Columbia.
+She is a 2003 graduate, with honors, of the George Washington University Law School, where she was articles editor of The Public Contract Law Journal.

-- Regularly advise clients on a variety of coverage issues, including environmental contamination, asbestos, pharmaceuticals, professional liability for architects, food contamination, copyright infringement, violations of housing code, product liability and construction defect.
+Regularly advise clients (and represent them in litigation) with respect to a variety of coverage issues, including pollution, asbestos, pharmaceuticals, professional liability for architects, food contamination, copyright infringement, violations of housing code, product liability and construction defect.

 - Ameron Corp. v.
 American Home Assur.
 Co., 625 F. App'x 803 (9th Cir.
 2015) (product liability coverage) – Obtained reversal of summary judgment against client CGL insurer on its defense cost contribution claim against non-defending insurer, and entry of duty to defend determination against non-defending insurer, with respect to Canadian lawsuit alleging coatings failures and resulting corrosion to offshore and onshore energy production facilities.

 - Gemini Ins.
 Co. v.
 Indian Harbor Ins.
 Co., 608 Fed.Appx.
 479 (9th Cir.
 2015) (pollution coverage) — Obtained reversal of adverse summary judgment against client pollution liability insurer on both CGL insurer's defense cost contribution claim and client's settlement reimbursement claim, based on NY choice of law clause and "excess" other insurance provision.